xsc/asset-builder/README.md

 (build/run)
 ```

-Note that adding the `-main` function is optional but wiill let you to add an
+Note that adding the `-main` function is optional but allows you to add an
 alias as described in the following section.

 #### Aliases